klauswiese/Planet/README.md

 ## 2. Planet Python client

 Second you must install the planet python client, open your terminal and install planet.
-All documentation available [here](https://github.com/planetlabs/planet-client-python)
+All documentation is available [here](https://github.com/planetlabs/planet-client-python)

 ```console